top of page

 Status: Obsolete

-Matsumoku's first use of a Floyd Rose-style tremolo was in 1984 with the "Bendmaster FT" made by Jin Ah of Korea.
+Matsumoku's first use of a tremolo with fine tuners was the "Bendmaster FT," which was designed by Westone's lead designer and product manager, Tom Presley, at St. Louis Music.
 It is a two-point, string-through bridge with vertical fine-tuners.
 It is quite distinctive for the curved sides of its base plate and J-shaped string hooks.
+It was manufactured in-house by Matsumoku and first appeared in the 1984 Electra-Westone catalog .

 Status: Obsolete